-NIDUS' unparalleled efforts to advance delirium research will include: developing a database of ongoing delirium studies to encourage multi-site collaboration, secondary analyses of existing delirium data, and facilitation of pilot studies; developing resources to help researchers choose and compare tools for assessing delirium and integrate information collected across multiple delirium studies; providing annual pilot grants to encourage innovative research into new areas of study; hosting an intensive training boot camp for researchers new to the field of delirium, as well as providing ongoing opportunities for mentorship and career development; and holding an annual scientific symposium for delirium researchers and using social media and other approaches to communicate information about delirium research broadly.
-NIDUS is funded by a grant from the National Institute on Aging, grant no. R24AG054259 (Inouye).
+NIDUS’ unparalleled efforts to advance delirium research include: developing a database of ongoing delirium studies to encourage multi-site collaboration, secondary analyses of existing delirium data, and facilitation of pilot studies; developing resources to help researchers choose and compare tools for assessing delirium and integrate information collected across multiple delirium studies; providing annual pilot grants to encourage innovative research in new areas of study; hosting an intensive training boot camp for researchers new to the field of delirium; and holding an annual scientific symposium for delirium researchers.

 The Center of Excellence for Delirium in Aging: Research, Training and Educational Enhancement (CEDARTREE) was established in 2013.
-CEDARTREE offers comprehensive interdisciplinary training and mentorship in delirium research and encourages investigators to engage in collaborative, delirium-related, and patient-oriented research.
-In addition to advancing research and training, CEDARTREE fosters dissemination of research findings, and serves as a local and national resource for delirium research.
-CEDARTREE hosts an annual Delirium Boot Camp, Scientific Symposium, and visiting scholar, and sponsors delirium-related talks in the Greater Boston area.
-In 2015, CEDARTREE awarded its first Pilot Grants and Best Delirium Paper Awards.
-CEDARTREE is funded by the NIH, grant K07 AG041835, and is under the leadership of Dr. Sharon Inouye in collaboration with Dr. Edward Marcantonio and other experts in delirium and related fields.
+CEDARTREE offered comprehensive interdisciplinary training and mentorship in delirium research and encourages investigators to engage in collaborative, delirium-related, and patient-oriented research.
+In addition to advancing research and training, CEDARTREE fostered dissemination of research findings, and serves as a local and national resource for delirium research.
+CEDARTREE efforts have led to the NIDUS project.

 The RISE study (Role of Inflammation after Surgery in Elders) funded by the Alzheimer Drug Discovery Foundation (ADDF) seeks to understand the role of inflammation in delirium and long-term cognitive decline.
 Increasing evidence links neuro-inflammation to Alzheimer’s Disease, post-operative cognitive decline and delirium (acute brain failure).
 Delirium, which may accelerate cognitive decline possibly mediated by inflammatory mechanisms, often occurs following major physiologic disruptions including medical illness and surgery.
 RISE will identify risk markers for delirium and cognitive decline and identify biomarkers of inflammation.
 This study holds great promise to accelerate anti-inflammatory treatment interventions with the goal of reducing delirium and long-term cognitive decline following surgery.